 A core element of the Certificate is the Kering Consulting Project that offers participants the opportunity to work in groups on a Kering luxury case and to recommend innovative and efficient solutions to real-life management issues backed up with sufficient data, analysis, and insight.

 The objective is to apply the knowledge the students have learned in the certificate as well as to further promote their strategic and creative thinking around luxury management.

 The 2016 Consulting Project focused on Kering’s eyewear distribution strategy in the context of the “Re-launch project”, with particular attention to the new Gucci Eyewear Collection.

 The 2017 Consulting Project Brief:

-As a Saint Laurent project team, prioritize potential concrete opportunities, relevant for Saint Laurent customers and consistent with the brand DNA.
-Identify the number 1 project you would focus on.
+As part of the Saint Laurent project team, members prioritize potential concrete opportunities, relevant for Saint Laurent customers and consistent with the brand DNA.
+Identify the number one project you would focus on.
 Why?
 What?
 How?
 What would be the impact for Saint Laurent?